zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

       Example: you can't perform any actions with *saved condition* on a ticket in creation, because there are no saved values at that time.

+You can find a description of the condition operators for core workflows :doc:`here </system/core-workflows/condition-operators>`.

 Action
 ------